villekf/OMEGA-doc/docs/source/algorithms.rst

 | Recommended algorithms when regularization is not used (PET and SPECT): OSEM, PKMA, PDHG, PDHGKL
 | Recommended algorithms with regularization (PET and SPECT): PKMA, PDHG, PDHGKL
-| Recommended algorithms for listmode PET: OSEM, PKMA
+| Recommended algorithms for listmode PET: OSEM, PKMA, PDHG
 | Recommended algorithms when regularization is not used (CT): LSQR, CGLS, PDHG
 | Recommended algorithms with regularization (CT): PDHG, PKMA

-When in doubt, use PDHG with measurement-based filtering preconditioner.
+When in doubt, use PDHG, possibly with measurement-based filtering preconditioner.

 FDK/FBP
 ^^^^^^^